Colorado Court Records

 What are Colorado Criminal Court Records?

 Colorado criminal court records refer to the official documents created in relation to criminal court proceedings within the state’s jurisdiction.
 This constitutes legal documentation of indictments, affidavits, testimonies, judgments, calendar events, and other related reports generated during criminal court proceedings in the state.
-As provided by the Colorado Court Records Policy, court records can be made available to interested persons upon request, provided the records are deemed public records, or the requestor meets the eligibility criteria for accessing otherwise sealed information.
+Under the Colorado Court Records Policy, court records can generally be made available to interested persons upon request, provided the records are deemed public records, or the requestor meets the eligibility criteria for accessing otherwise sealed information.

 Note: Court records are not alternative documents of criminal history information or background check records.
-Those documents are maintained by the state’s law enforcement agencies who should also be able to provide inmate records.
+Those documents are maintained by the state’s law enforcement agencies, which should also be able to provide inmate records.

 What is Contained in a Colorado Criminal Court File?